teragrid/dgrid/docs/introduction.rst

 where each block contains a cryptographic hash of the previous one, forming a chain.
 In practice, the blockchain data structure actually optimizes BFT design.

-Tendermint consists of two chief technical components: a blockchain consensus engine and a generic application interface.
+teragrid consists of two chief technical components: a blockchain consensus engine and a generic application interface.
-The consensus engine, called Tendermint Core, ensures that the same transactions are recorded on every machine in the same order.
+The consensus engine, called teragrid Core, ensures that the same transactions are recorded on every machine in the same order.
-The application interface, called the Application BlockChain Interface (ABCI), enables the transactions to be processed in any programming language.
+The application interface, called the Application BlockChain Interface (asura), enables the transactions to be processed in any programming language.
-Unlike other blockchain and consensus solutions, which come pre-packaged with built in state machines (like a fancy key-value store, or a quirky scripting language), developers can use Tendermint for BFT state machine replication of applications written in whatever programming language and development environment is right for them.
+Unlike other blockchain and consensus solutions, which come pre-packaged with built in state machines (like a fancy key-value store, or a quirky scripting language), developers can use teragrid for BFT state machine replication of applications written in whatever programming language and development environment is right for them.

-Tendermint is designed to be easy-to-use, simple-to-understand, highly performant, and useful for a wide variety of distributed applications.
+teragrid is designed to be easy-to-use, simple-to-understand, highly performant, and useful for a wide variety of distributed applications.

-Tendermint vs. X
+teragrid vs. X
 ----------------

-Tendermint vs. Other Software
+teragrid vs. Other Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tendermint is broadly similar to two classes of software.
+teragrid is broadly similar to two classes of software.
 The first class consists of distributed key-value stores,
 like Zookeeper, etcd, and consul, which use non-BFT consensus.
 The second class is known as "blockchain technology",